Look...See how long nights are drawing in.

 Using my energy to direct the purpose of the wrong

-Walking like a tool threw out the worlds philosophy
+Walking like a tool throughout the world's philosophy

 A weapon of thought not meant for the mindless or monstrosity